-By providing nutritious canned, boxed, fresh, frozen, and prepared food to over hundreds of thousands of individuals annually.
+We provide nutritious fresh, frozen, canned, boxed, and prepared food to over hundreds of thousands of individuals annually.
 This food is recovered and secured from restaurants, supermarkets, food distributors, the USDA, farmers, wholesalers, sportsmen, and through food and fund drives.

 Distribution Through Partner Agencies and Special Programs

-We distribute food through over 215 Partner Agencies including soup kitchens, food pantries, and emergency shelters and through programs such as our Mobile Pantry, Kids Cafe and BackPack Programs.
+We distribute food through over 300 Partner Agencies and school partners including soup kitchens, food pantries, and emergency shelters and through programs such as our Mobile Pantry, Kids Cafe and BackPack Programs.
 By accessing food from the Foodbank rather than purchasing from commercial outlets, each of these Partner Agencies has expanded resources to advance their own missions.

 Become a partner agency

 National Affiliations for Disaster Relief

 Our national network affiliation, Feeding America™, also has memorandums of understanding with the Red Cross, Salvation Army, and EFSP.
 The Foodbank, and food banks across the country, act as the food component in disaster relief efforts.